What is a Diatom? Biology, Art, Architectures.

 These images are explorations of architectures that I generated with Midjourney, an artificial intelligence tool that turns text prompts into imagery.
 The prompts included design principles based on the biology of diatom shell structures and growth strategies.

-Through AI-generated imagery and storytelling I'd like to explore questions including “What can we learn from the detailed-but-tough shells of the diatom?” and "Can we grow glass-like structures from silica and sea water?"
+This approach is helping me explore questions including “What can we learn from the detailed-but-tough shells of the diatom?” and "Can we grow glass-like structures from silica and sea water?"
+These explorations will help to imagine the long-term potential of mimicking nature’s mechanisms in architecture and urban design.

 Previous